gaultier/blog/how_to_make_your_own_static_site_generator.md

 Tags: Blog
 ---

 I developed my own static site generator for this blog.
 Initially it was just a Makefile.
 Over the years I evolved it quite a bit.

+At some point it took several seconds.
+Now it takes ~120 ms for a clean build and ~50 ms for an incremental build.

 This is my lessons learned.